andrebergvind/big-tech-financial-analysis/README.md

 Revenue and EPS Growth in % were calculated by dividing the difference in change between current year and previous year with the value of previous year, which allowed for a view of changes in the metrics over time.

-The processed was finalised with a full analysis, made with the help of the dashboard and can be found below.
+The processed was finalised with a complete analysis, made with the help of the dashboard and can be found below.